Matt1360/gentoo-cloud-prep/README.md

 Some scripts to help with the following:

-- Get the latest stage3 from a mirror
+- Get the latest stage3 and portage snapshot from a mirror
 - Catalyst that shit up into a stage4 for your own voodoo
 - Prepare a physical disk based on that stage4, throw grub on it, generate a qcow2 image